 Research Associate, Biodiversity for a Livable Climate

 Solar panels on rooftops.
 Hybrid and electric vehicles.
 Meatless Mondays.
 What do all of these indicators of societal progress have in common?
-They are just some examples among the many symbolic, yet widely attainable, lifestyle modifiers for reducing energy consumption in our fossil fuel-addicted world.
+They are just some examples among the many widely attainable, lifestyle modifiers for reducing energy consumption in our fossil fuel-addicted world.
 But while replacing SUVs with hybrid cars and changing lifestyle habits to reduce individual carbon footprints is important, it simply isn’t enough to reverse climate change.
 We have long surpassed the point where phasing down fossil fuel emissions alone will arrange for a biologically-diverse and livable climate.

 The rapid rise of atmospheric CO2 to levels recently exceeding 400 parts per million (ppm) is an unprecedented climatic event in the past several centuries of modern human evolution (Royal Society 2014).
 The speed and scale of current climate change trends is truly remarkable, making adaptation by both humans and the natural world a complex and unique challenge.
 In addressing this challenge, many politicians, climate activists, and policymakers often point to reducing fossil fuel and greenhouse gas (GHG) emissions as the sole answer.
 Science is telling a different story, however, and it is time for us to listen.